 - The moisturizer size is 50 ml (proactiv+: 30 ml)

 - The serum/gel is 50 ml (proactiv+: 3o ml)

 This kit will last about 1.5 months to 2 months

-They also offer a 1 year money back guarantee – yep 365 days– It is quit surprising as most other branbds offer a 60 day money back guarantee, so during one year you can basically try their products risk free and send it back if you are not satisfied…to get your money back.
+They also offer a 1 year money back guarantee – yep 365 days– It is quite surprising as most other brands offer a 60 day money back guarantee, so during one year you can basically try their products risk free and send it back if you are not satisfied…to get your money back.
 (I love those money back guarantee offers, don’t you?)

 Other exposed skin care reviews

 Though this acne line doesn’t have Justin Bieber or another big-name celebrity endorsing it, that doesn’t matter.
 Those famous people are getting paid big money anyway to review the products.
 So let’s focus on comments or reviews from real users like you and me.